Shrimp Stir-Fry

 This post may contain affiliate links.
 Please see our disclosure policy.

-Made with stir-fried shrimp, a medley of fresh veggies, and a ridiculously delicious stir fry sauce, this Easy Shrimp Stir Fry is the kind of fast dinner recipe that saves weeknights.
-It comes together in about 15 minutes, uses simple ingredients, and delivers takeout-style flavor without the mystery ingredients or the price tag.
+Made with stir-fried shrimp, a medley of fresh veggies, and a ridiculously delicious stir-fry sauce, this Easy Shrimp Stir-Fry is the kind of fast dinner recipe that saves weeknights.
+It comes together in about 15 minutes, uses simple ingredients, and delivers takeout-style flavor without the high price tag.

-- Easy to Customize: Swap the vegetables or protein based on what you already have in the fridge.
+• Easy to Customize: Swap the vegetables based on what you already have in the fridge and use whatever size shrimp you have on hand.

-- Have everything prepped before you turn on the stove.
-Shrimp and vegetables cook quickly, so have the sauce whisked together and veggies chopped before the skillet gets hot.
-This is the same strategy I use for my Moo Goo Gai Pan recipe and it makes this dinner practically foolproof.
+• Have everything prepped before you turn on the stove.
+Shrimp and vegetables cook quickly, so whisk the sauce and chop the vegetables before heating the skillet.
+Once you start cooking, the recipe moves fast.

-- Pat the shrimp dry with a paper towel before adding it to the skillet.
-This will help prevent oil splatter and allow the shrimp to evenly brown.
+• Pat the shrimp dry with a paper towel before adding it to the skillet.
+This helps prevent oil splatter and lets the shrimp brown evenly.

 Happy Cooking! xo Kristen